Online Energy Minimization Under A Peak Age of Information Constraint: Introduction

 \section{Introduction}

-In the times of COVID-19 pandemic, real-time networked applications such as autonomous vehicles, immersive gaming, telemedicine and telesurgery played a vital role in enabling people to maintain social-distancing while minimizing the loss in lives and productivity \cite{xiao2018covid}.
-However, such applications need to maintain data-freshness at the nodes, which requires minimizing the age of latest data-packet (formally called the \emph{age of information} (AoI) \cite{kaul2012real}) at the nodes.
+In the times of COVID-19 pandemic, real-time networked applications such as autonomous vehicles, immersive gaming, telemedicine and telesurgery played a vital role in enabling people to maintain social-distancing while minimizing the loss of lives and productivity \cite{xiao2018covid}.
+However, these applications face a serious challenge since they require the data to be fresh at the destination nodes at all times.
+For this, a typical approach is to quantify the freshness of the data at the destination nodes using a relevant metric, and then optimize that by adopting an appropriate strategy.

+In past, several metrics have been proposed to quantify data-freshness \cite{kosta2017age,maatouk2020age}, most popular being the \emph{age of information} (AoI) \cite{kaul2012status,kaul2012real}.
+At any time $t$, AoI is equal to the time elapsed since the generation time of the latest data-packet of the transmitting node that has been received at the destination node until time $t$.
+For data-freshness, low AoI is desirable, and hence, a strategy is sought to minimize AoI.

 In practice, AoI minimization is a complicated task.
 Factors such as limited energy, unavailability of fresh data-packets, etc., often restrict the control options for minimizing AoI.
 For example, to maximize the operational life, devices with limited energy need to restrict the number of data-packets that they transmit, as well as their transmission rate (speed), thus leading to large AoI.
-Hence, there is an inherent AoI-energy tradeoff that any transmission policy must consider.
+Hence, there is an inherent AoI-energy tradeoff that any transmission policy must consider \cite{saurav2020game,gu2019timely}.

 In prior work, AoI-energy tradeoff has been considered primarily for $(i)$ energy harvesting model, and $(ii)$ energy conservation model.
-In energy harvesting model, energy arrives at nodes intermittently, and at any time, depending on the energy level, the expected future energy arrivals, and packet availability, nodes need to make transmission decisions to minimize the AoI \cite{yates2015lazy,arafa2017agedelays,bacinoglu2015age,bacinoglu2017scheduling}.
-In the energy conservation model, there is no limit on the energy that a policy may consume, and the AoI-energy tradeoff is formulated as an optimization problem that seeks to minimize either $(i)$ AoI (energy consumption) subject to energy (AoI) constraint \cite{fountoulakis2020optimal,tang2019minimizing}, or $(ii)$ a linear combination of AoI and energy consumption \cite{nived,tseng2019online,saurav2021minimizing,yun2018optimal}.
+In energy harvesting model, energy arrives at nodes intermittently, and at any time, depending on the energy level, the expected future energy arrivals, and the packet availability, nodes need to make transmission decisions to minimize the AoI \cite{yates2015lazy,arafa2017agedelays,bacinoglu2015age,bacinoglu2017scheduling}.
+In contrast, for the energy conservation model, there is no limit on the total energy that can be used, and the AoI-energy tradeoff is formulated as an optimization problem that seeks to minimize either $(i)$ AoI (energy consumption) subject to energy (AoI) constraint \cite{fountoulakis2021joint,tang2020minimizing,moltafet2020power,sun2019sampling}, or $(ii)$ a linear combination of AoI and energy consumption \cite{nived,tseng2019online,saurav2021minimizing,yun2018optimal}.